berkay-dincer/kubethanos/README.md

 --ratio // ratio of pods to kill.
 Default is 0.5 --debug // Enable debug logging.
 ```

+* Pods to kill will be searched with a top-down approach.
+Node(s) first Pod(s) later.

 * Configure kubernetes readiness & liveliness probes to `/healthz` endpoint.